-The Council is keeping a watching brief on market conditions in order to secure further debt rescheduling when, and if, appropriate opportunities arise.
+The Authority is keeping a watching brief on market conditions in order to secure further debt rescheduling when, and if, appropriate opportunities arise.
 The timing of all borrowing and investment decisions inevitably includes an element of risk, as those decisions are based upon expectations of future interest rates.
 The policy to date has been very firmly one of risk spread and this prudent policy will be continued.

-Any rescheduling undertaken will be reported to Cabinet, as part of agreed treasury management reporting arrangements.
+Any rescheduling undertaken will be reported to the Authority, as part of the agreed treasury management reporting procedure.